southwest companion pass credit cards

 Southwest Companion Pass Season

-I *just* kicked off what I call “Southwest Companion Pass Season” last week.
-The timing I go by is about half way through October, giving you plenty of time to spend your way close to the minimum spend requirements of two cards (two business or one personal and one business) – but without cutting it so close you might accidentally hit one of the minimum spends a few days early.
+I *just* kicked off what I call “Southwest Companion Pass Season” in October.
+The timing I go by is about half way through October is optimal, giving you plenty of time to spend your way close to the minimum spend requirements of two cards (two business or one personal and one business) – but without cutting it so close you might accidentally hit one of the minimum spends a few days early.
+Anytime towards the end of the year works, though!

 The Companion Pass Strategy aims to get you the Southwest Companion Pass (where you can have a companion fly for just taxes and fees on as many flights as you can take) for as close to two full years as possible